mrifqy-abdallah/shop-management-store/README.md

 This is a web-based project made using [Serenity platform](https://serenity.is/), and I designed it into a management system for shops.

 ## What can it do?
-Here's some things that the web can do as a shops-management-system:
+Here are some things that the web can do as a shops-management-system:
 - Managing the record of workers and assigning a role for each one.
 The roles can be made inside the system and different privileges can be given to each role.
 - Authenticate users.
 - Managing the record of products.